diallab/diallab.github.io/_posts/2019-07-04-automl-and-neural-architecture-search.md

 ---
 layout: post
 title: "AutoML and Neural Architecture Search"
-description: "Paper review of EfficientNet from GoogleBrain and RandWire from Facebook AI Research (FAIR)"
+description: "This is the paper review of EfficientNet from GoogleBrain and RandWire from Facebook AI Research (FAIR)"
 date: 2019-07-04
 categories: ["seminar"]
 tags: ["automl", "neural architecture"]